open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/entity/services/databaseService.md

 # Database Service

-*This schema defines the Database Service entity, such as MySQL, BigQuery, Redshift, Postgres, or Snowflake.
+*This schema defines the `Database Service` is a service such as MySQL, BigQuery, Redshift, Postgres, or Snowflake.
 Alternative terms such as Database Cluster, Database Server instance are also used for database service.*

 ## Properties